-Recording the smoking status of your patients is critical for improving patient health and preventing chronic diseases that result from smoking, such as lung cancer, heart disease and stroke.16
+Recording the smoking status of your patients is critical for improving patient health and preventing chronic diseases that result from smoking, such as lung cancer, heart disease and stroke.

 To find out the proportion of patients with a recorded smoker or non-smoker status, measure your baseline change percentage by comparing your current quarter and previous quarter results using Practice Reports.
-Please refer to the How to Guide: Using Practice Reports for instructions.
+Please refer to the How to Guide Using Practice Reports for instructions on how to extract reports.
 Document your results in the following table and check how your practice is tracking every quarter.